A Video Board to Spark Hoopla

 “I had a great experience.
 I’d like to give back and I’ve been lucky enough to be able to,” said Mike.
 “I picked a couple areas on campus [to support] but fundamentally I want to see the entire school succeed.”

-Giving back involves not only money, but also time for Mike and Melissa.
-Melissa serves on the board of the World Monuments Fund and Mike serves as a trustee for the UC Santa Barbara Foundation; he’s also an advisor to the economics department.
-Together, the couple resides in New York City and visit campus whenever possible.
+Giving back involves not only money, but also time for Mike.
+Mike serves as a trustee for the UC Santa Barbara Foundation; he’s also an advisor to the economics department.

 “I personally get a lot out of it,” said Mike.
 “It’s interesting — the people that I get to interact with are incredibly accomplished.
 The energy of learning, of research, of youth is a great energy to be around.”